Damounet/AngularCucumberTesting/cucumber/features/README.md

 	    Then I can see that the ‘cappuccino’ is prepared And I can drink it

-	Scenario : I get a latte
-	    Given I am in my office
+	Scenario : I select a latte on the coffee machine and I get it Given I am in my office
 	    And I can see that the coffee machine is fully functional When I press the ‘latte’ button